muehlefeldt/AJD.jl/docs/src/getting-started.md

 The package allows to choose different algorithms to calculate the AJD.

 #### JDiag
-Further reading on the ins and outs of the JDiag algorithm proposed be J.F.Cardoso can be found in reference [1].
+Further reading on the ins and outs of the JDiag algorithm proposed be J.F.
+Cardoso can be found in reference [1].

 Three implementations of the JDiag algorithm are available:
 * The Cardoso implementation is based on [Matlab Code by Cardoso](https://www2.iap.fr/users/cardoso/jointdiag.html).
 Use the keyword `algorithm="jdiag_cardoso"`.